boxboat/dockhand-secrets-operator/README.md

 The operator installation deploys the CRDs, the controller and a mutating webhook to provide auto updates for types mentioned above.

-# ⚠️ Development Note
-Please be aware that until `0.1.0` is released, some changes may occur to the structure of the CRDs.

 ## Usage
 1. Install Helm charts from [dockhand-charts](https://github.com/boxboat/dockhand-charts)
 2. Configure Operator with `DockhandSecretsProfile` to connect `dockhand-secrets-operator` to 1 or more Secrets Managers